klumw/copper-examples/README.md

 Copper workflows are just plain Java files, something that any Java developer knows inside out.

-One last thing that makes Copper a good choice is that it is under steady development for the last 7 years and if needed  you can get professional support.
+One last thing that makes Copper a good choice is that it is under steady development for the last 7 years and you can get professional support if needed.

 Example projects